Siqsuruq/pgBackupDBs/README.md

 ** NOTE: its kinda not secure to set your DB password in the script like this export PGPASSWORD="P05tgre5!."
-But it will be inside root folder, so for dev purposes its ok **
+But it will be inside root folder, so for dev purposes its ok.
+Don't forget to change this into your real password. **